Top Bikes You Can Ride on a CBT

 For many riders who've just passed their CBT Test, the obvious next step is to purchase a bike.
 Although you are restricted to what you can ride and where you can ride - there are plenty of 50cc and 125cc options you can consider choosing from.
 Not sure what size bike you are allowed to ride?
-If you have a CBT and your 16, you can ride a 50cc.
+If you have a CBT and you are 16, you can ride a 50cc.
 If you're 17+ you can ride up to a 125cc.

 The 50cc bikes :